tech-at-arl/Digital-Scholarship-Institute/July 2019/Scholarly Editions/readme.md

 ## Preparing for the Workshop

 ### Create a TAPAS Account
 _If you already have a TAPAS account, you don't need to create a new account.
-Add your TAPAS username to the spreadsheet in our shared folder (will be linked in email)._
+Add your TAPAS username to the spreadsheet in the ARL DSI materials folder (will also be sent via email)._

 * Visit the TAPAS site: http://www.tapasproject.org/
 * Click on "Sign In" on the top-right of the page